Fish In The Dark Has Final Performance On August 1, 2015. The Show Is Written By And Stars Larry David Before Jason Alexander Took Over.

-A Mega Box Office Hit That Took Broadway by Storm
+A Mega Box Office Hit That Took Broadway By Storm

-will play its final performance on Broadway.
+On August 1, 2015, Fish in the Dark will play its final performance on Broadway.
 The show began previews on February 2, 2015 at the Cort Theatre, and officially opened on March 5, 2015.
-Written by and originally starring Larry David (Curb Your Enthusiasm

-), the show was a major box office draw from the first day.
+Written by and originally starring Larry David (Curb Your Enthusiasm, creator of Seinfeld), the show was a major box office draw from the first day.

 On May 20, 2015, it was announced that the show had recouped its initial investment which was never revealed to the press, but was expected to be somewhere between $3 million and $4 million.
 The reason it took so long for the show to recoup despite such an extraordinary advance is due to the high cost of running the show, which in no small part is due to the high salary given to Larry David himself.

-Mediocre Reviews and Poor Awards Recognition
+Mediocre Reviews And Poor Awards Recognition

 Despite this astounding box office success, the show received mediocre reviews upon its opening.
 The New York Times found the show to be an excuse to glorify the fame of Larry David, but that the comedy was not his best.

-However, the producers of the Tony Awards ceremony did give a nod to Larry David’s impact of the Broadway industry this season, as he was given the chance to present the final award of the evening, that for Best Musical to Fun Home
+However, the producers of the Tony Awards ceremony did give a nod to Larry David’s impact of the Broadway industry this season, as he was given the chance to present the final award of the evening, that for Best Musical to Fun Home.

-Jason Alexander Didn’t Hold a Candle to Larry David
+Jason Alexander Didn’t Hold A Candle To Larry David

 When Alexander took over for David on June 9, 2015, the weekly box office gross dropped by $403,563.
 Whereas David’s final week brought in a weekly gross of $1,246,196, representing 119.73% of the show’s gross potential, Jason Alexander’s first week had a weekly gross of $842,633, which represented 80.97% of the gross potential.
 With very minor fluctuations, the gross through Alexander’s run has stayed constant, that is until the last reported week of box office figures: the week ending July 26, 2015.